 - Is the company thoughtful in things they say and do outside of their website and social media?

 - Does the founder have good morals and a good character?

 There's no absolute checklist here.
-There are a million things a brand can do to operate sustainably and ethically.
-But if a brand is obviously doing good things in the community to make the world a better place, then that's a big tick from me!
+A brand can do a million things to operate sustainably and ethically.
+But if a brand is doing good things in the community to make the world a better place, that's a big tick from me!

-Right now, sustainable products aren't as common, or quite as popular as conventional (unsustainable) products.
-Sustainable products are more expensive (4), and the older the generation is, the less sustainable they are (3).
-This means it will take a while for the world to adapt to, and adopt more sustainable practices in their daily lives.
+Sustainable products aren't as common or popular as conventional (unsustainable) products.
+Sustainable products are usually more expensive (4), and the older the generation is, the less sustainable they are (3).
+This means it will take a while for the world to adapt to and adopt more sustainable practices in their daily lives.

 But regardless of this fact, we're going to see far more sustainable products available on the market in 2022, which hopefully means:

 - Sustainable products will start to become more mainstream.

 - Sustainability will become more accessible to the masses.

 Carbon offsetting has been a bit of a buzzword for businesses for several years now.
 Anyone can offset their carbon by using a carbon calculator to calculate their carbon emissions.
 They can purchase carbon credits or invest in carbon capture technology—like planting trees or heat-to-energy technology—to offset their carbon emissions, making them carbon neutral.